FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3c-PID_Command_And_Extras.md

 For freezing mechanisms, or making them maintain the same position, it is pretty easy.
 We follow the above steps to remove the end `PID` state clause, and then when we call the `setPosition()` function from our freeze command, we simply set the PID position to the current position.
 A really easy way to implement the `RobotContainer` calling of the freeze command would be to use the `toggleWhenPressed()` function when assigning buttons to commands.

+We'll go more into how exactly we implemented this when we review our 2019 Arm.
+You can view the code for that [here](https://github.com/FRC1257/2019-Robot-Command/blob/master/src/main/java/frc/robot/subsystems/cargointake/CargoArm.java).

 ### Tuning Tip

 To properly tune, I would also recommend that you comment out the error-checking clause in the `PID` state so that the PID is not ended prematurely.
 Once the PID is tuned, it can be uncommented.
 This is so that we can accurately measure the overshoot and instability of the system after it reaches the setpoint while tuning, but this is unnecessary once we finish tuning properly.